Siege of Lal Masjid: Siege

-On 3 July 2007, a battle erupted between Pakistani security forces and students of mosque when law enforcement agencies placed barbwire around the Masjid precinct.
-Riot police fired tear gas to disperse the students.
-Fighting continued, leaving nine people dead and approximately 150 injured.
+On 3 July 2007, a battle erupted between Pakistani security forces and students of mosque when law enforcement agencies attempted to besiege the mosque by placing barbwires around the mosque precinct.
+Riot police fired tear gas to disperse the students leaving nine people dead and approximately 150 injured.
 Among the dead were four mosque students, a TV news channel cameraman, a businessman, and a pedestrian.
 Within minutes, security forces closed off the area, and the capital's hospitals declared an emergency.
 Sporadic clashes continued as Pakistan Rangers paramilitary troops deployed into the area.

 On 4 July 2007, authorities announced an indefinite curfew in Sector G-6 of Islamabad, where Lal Masjid is located.
 The government offered Rs.
 5,000 (equivalent to $50 USDs or £41 GBP), plus a free education, to anyone exiting the mosque unarmed.
 Women inside the mosque were also offered safe passage to their homes.
-Successive deadlines were extended, as mosque leaders allowed some students to surrender, requiring security forces to renegotiate extensions.
+Successive deadlines were extended, as mosque leaders allowed students to surrender.
 Government authorities announced the first deadline for the occupants of Lal Masjid to surrender unconditionally as 15:30 Pakistan Standard Time (PST), and it was pushed back to 16:00, 18:00, 19:30 and then 21:30.
-The government said that as many as 600 armed militants remained inside the mosque.

 Before dawn on 5 July 2007, Paramilitary troops set off a series of explosions around the mosque.
 Gunfire was exchanged throughout the day, but open clashes apparently stopped.
 Deadline extensions continued on 5 July 2007.

 Following the fourth deadline, Imam Abdul Aziz was captured trying to escape disguised as a woman wearing a burqa.
 Following the capture of this leader, about 800 male students and 400 female students of Jamia Hafsa surrendered to the authorities.

 The BBC News reported that Abdul Aziz's younger brother, Abdul Rashid, had been negotiating with a government mediator.
 He had offered a ceasefire, stating that his followers would lay down their arms if government security forces stopped firing and grant them amnesty.
 The Pakistani government dismissed the proposal.
 In a telephone interview from a live transmission of Geo TV, Abdul Rashid denied all the charges against him and reiterated his innocence.
 He further demanded a guarantee that no harm would come to his followers inside the mosque.
 He also received a promise that his ailing mother would receive medical care.

 The siege continued on 6 July 2007.
 Negotiation talks continued between the besieged mosque administration and government authorities, without resolution.
 Twenty-one additional students surrendered to authorities, and two students were killed in a shooting incident.